-How to Start Using Affiliate Marketing on Your WordPress Site (In 3 Steps)
+Three Steps to Start Using Affiliate Marketing with WordPress

 When it comes to setting up an affiliate marketing program, WordPress is the perfect platform.
 You can use a new or existing site to handle just about all of the work involved.

 As for how this works in a practical sense, the answer is (as usual): “There’s a plugin for that”.
 There are many affiliate marketing plugins available for WordPress sites, which integrate smoothly and add key features.